 Evening meals and lodging are on your own.

 Note: If you are on a special diet or limit your intake of specific foods, please contact us.

 The village of Yellow Springs offers a wonderful selection of restaurants, shopping and outdoor activities.

-California BRN continuing education credits are accepted by most state nursing boards; please verify with your state agency if you are outside of California.
+California BRN continuing education credits are accepted by most state nursing boards; please verify with your state professional regulatory agency if they will accept a California CE certificate.